cherimarie/bw-exercise/design.md

 HTTP requests with Axios library.

-Swagger is used for documentation and data validation.
+Swagger is used for documentation.
+[TODO]

 Unit testing is done with Sinon and Mocha.
-Jest may be a better choice, as it has mocking built in.
+[TODO] Jest may be a better choice, as it has mocking built in.
 We may want to revisit this decision later.

-## System Architecture

 ## Resources